The story of us all

 Genesis 1:1; Exodus 3:14-15; Leviticus 11:44-45; Psalm 11:4-7, 103:13; Isaiah 63:16, 64:8; Malachi 2:10; 1 Corinthians 8:6; 2 Corinthians 1:3-4; Ephesians 1:3,4:6, 1 Peter 1:3, James 1:17; Revelation 1:8

 God the Son, Jesus Christ, became human to live a perfect life and died on the cross to bring people far from God to right relationship with him.
 He is fully human, so that his sacrifice can serve as a substitute for our own.
 He is fully God, so that his sacrifice is infinite enough to cover all those who put their hope in him.
 His resurrection defeated death so that those who trust in him would have new life.
+Jesus is coming back in the manner in which he ascended to raise all people before God.

 Isaiah 9:6; Matthew 1:22-23; John 1, John 3:16, 11:25, 14:6; Acts 2:22-24,22:38;, Romans 1:3-4, 3:23-26; Galatians 4:4-5; Philippians 2:5-11; Colossians 1:15,2:9; Hebrews 1:2-3; 1 John 5:20